statichost.eu logo

 example.org.
 AAAA 2a01:4f9:c01f:8002::

 We support IPv6 across our entire edge network.
 IPv6 works out of the box with domains that use CNAME, ALIAS or ANAME.
-This is because the SITENAME.statichost.eu. domain that these records point to has both IPv4 and IPv6 set.
+This is because the SITENAME.statichost.page. domain that these records point to has both IPv4 and IPv6 set.
 The above ensures your root domain supports IPv4 and IPv6 as well, by using both A and AAAA if necessary.